StevenMMortimer/ge-sklearn-pipeline-example/README.md

-behaved as you would expect in case they encoded data incorrectly or changed in another environment if you pickle them after fitting them to data, etc. Even another analyst could tweak a transformer parameter in `main.py` which is running the analysis and the pipeline tests would catch the change in parameters of the transformers.
+behaved as you would expect in case they encoded data incorrectly or changed in another environment if you pickle them after fitting them to data, etc. Even another analyst could tweak a transformer parameter in `main.py` which is running the analysis and the pipeline tests, if written correctly, should catch the change in parameters of the transformers.
 This is extremely helpful in ensuring the data you are modeling is what you expect.
 In the third area, we check the model errors on a holdout set.
-This is also very helpful in ensuring that there are no extremely large errors caused by outliers or shift away from a defined distribution, which is normally assumed to be mean-zero with constant variance.
+This is also very helpful in ensuring that there are no extremely large errors caused by outliers or shift away from a defined distribution, which is usually assumed to be mean-zero with constant variance.

 ---